MIPS/ndk/docs/user/standalone_toolchain.md

 sysroot, you must must know the Android API level you want to target for native support; available native APIs vary by Android API level.

-Native APIs for the respective [Android API levels] reside under `$NDK/platforms/`; each API-level directory, in turn, contains subdirectories for the various CPUs and architectures.
+Libraries for native APIs for the respective [Android API levels] reside under `$NDK/platforms/`; each API-level directory, in turn, contains subdirectories for the various CPUs and architectures.
+The headers reside in `$NDK/sysroot`.

 For more detail about the Android API levels and the respective native APIs they support, see [Native APIs](stable_apis.html).